 Drupal 8 Blog Modules

-The Blog module used to be a core module in Drupal 7, but has been removed from the core of Drupal 8 to a contributed module.
+The Blog module used to be a core Drupal 7 module, but has been removed from the core of Drupal 8 to a contributed Drupal 8 module.
 This module, as the name suggests, allows the website administrators to build and maintain a blog.